drteeth/attend-elixir-talk/slides.md

 ### Which aggregate will handle the command?
 1. We need to validate against the status of Game, so Game?
+2. But we can't check Team for it's playes from there
-2. We need the list of players that Team has, so Team?
+3. We need the list of players that Team has, so Team?
-3. It feels like we'd like to model the Check as it's own aggregate, so Check?
+4. Can't chcek game status from there
+5. A new Check aggregate?
+Can't see Game or Team

 ???

-Check will be it's own aggregate so that it can hand the lifecycle of a particular player's attendance
+We're missing something

 ---